Sceluswe/.vim/README.md

 The .vimrc file contains some of my prefered modifications and additional fixes that were relevant in my case.

 - Enter paste mode by pressing F2
+- ttimeoutlen set to 0 to remove delays when switching modes.

 ## Result